jpruiz114/widgets/ContactForm/README.md

 ### Some considerations for Bower

-To install Bower if you don't have it `tasks\bower\install.sh`
+To install Bower, if you don't have it `tasks\bower\install.sh`

 #### Clarification for the tag component